create3000/x_ite/docs/_posts/reference/browser-services.md

 #### **activeLayer**: SFNode | null

 Returns the active layer, if any.
+The active layer is the layer on which navigation takes place.
 This property is read only.

 #### **activeNavigationInfo**: SFNode | null